Last Modified: 09 Dec 2014

 The official currency of Cambodia is the Riel (KHR).

 Unofficially however, US currency (US$) runs the country and is the currency you should bring, mostly in cash - notes should be 2006 series onwards.
 Clean bills in small denominations are most useful.
 Notes should be 2006 series onwards.
 Torn, dirty or old notes, as well as the $2US note will be refused in most businesses.
-ATMs also dispense in both KHR and US$.
+ATMs are available in Phnom Penh, Sihanoukville and Siem Reap and also dispense in both KHR and US$.

 The official currency of Laos is the Kip (LAK) however, US$ are also widely used throughout Laos.